chaeplin/dashmnb/README.md

     - it will break your masternode. trezor web wallet has no coincontrol
     - use dashmnb.py -x or  dashmnb.py -x mnalias1 mnalias2.

-###### Q : how 'remote dashd/rpc service' works ?
+###### Q : how 'remote rpc service by chaeplin' works ?
-    - using nginx as proxy
+    - nginx web server is used reverse proxy
     - lua script by https://github.com/adetante/ethereum-nginx-proxy
-    - need to change version checking
-    - using ssl by default
+    - ssl is used by default
-    - add http basic auth to nginx
+    - http basic auth to nginx is used
-    - change Authorization header using proxy_set_header
+    - using nginx's proxy_set_header is used to change auth to rpc
     - rpc user name and password on config.py is only for web auth
-    - use remote rpc service
-    - use dashlib/config.sample.mainnet.remotesvc.py
+    - copy dashlib/config.sample.mainnet.remotesvc.py as dashlib/config.py to use

 ###### Q : dashmnb ask PIN(or PASSPHRASE) of Trezor/Keepkey, why ?
 ![1](./tech/trezor-api.png)